Lectures on Foliation Dynamics: Barcelona 2010: Derivatives

 We can then define the norms of the normal derivative maps,

 It is also useful to introduce the symmetric norm

 For $M$ compact and $t$ fixed, the norms $\| D\varphi_t \mid_w \|^{\pm}$ are uniformly bounded for $w \in M$.

 The maps $D\varphi_t \colon Q_w \longrightarrow Q_{z}$ can be thought of as ``non-autonomous local approximations'' to the transverse behavior of the flow $\varphi_t$.
-The actual values of these derivatives is only well-defined up to a global choice of framing of the normal bundle $Q$, so extracting useful dynamical information from transverse derivatives presents a challenge.
+The actual values of these derivatives is only well defined up to a global choice of framing of the normal bundle $Q$, so extracting useful dynamical information from transverse derivatives presents a challenge.
 One solution to this problem was solved by seminal work of Pesin in the 1970's. ``Pesin Theory'' is a collection of results about the dynamical properties of flows, based on defining non-autonomous linear approximations of the normal behavior to the flow.
 Excellent discussions and references for this theory are in these references \cite{Oseledets1968,Mane1987,BarreiraPesin2002}.
 We use only a small amount of the full Pesin theory in the discussion in these notes.

 First, let us recall a basic fact for the dynamics induced by a linear map.
 Given a matrix $A \in GL(q,\mR)$, let $L_A \colon \mR^n \to \mR^n$ be the linear map defined by multiplication by $A$.
-We say the action is \emph{partially hyperbolic} if $A$ has an eigenvalue of norm not equal to $1$.
+We say the action $L_A$ is \emph{partially hyperbolic} if $A$ has an eigenvalue of norm not equal to $1$.
 In this case, there is an eigenspace for $A$ which is defined dynamically as the direction of maximum rate of expansion (or minimum contraction) for the action $L_A$.
 If $A$ is conjugate to an orthogonal matrix, then we say that $A$ is \emph{elliptic}.
 In this case, the action $L_A$ preserves ellipses in $\mR^n$, and all orbits of $L_A$ and its inverse are bounded.
 Finally, if all eigenvalues of $A$ have norm $1$, but $A$ is not elliptic, then we say that $A$ is \emph{parabolic}.
 In this case, $A$ is conjugate (over $\mC$) to an upper triangular matrix with all diagonal entries of norm $1$, and so the norm $\|A^{\ell}\|$ grows as a polynomial function of the power $\ell$.
 The dynamics of $L_A$ in this case is distal, which is also a dynamically defined property.

-One key idea of Pesin theory is that the hyperbolic property is well-defined also for non-autonomous linear approximations to smooth dynamical systems, so we look for this behavior on the level of derivative cocycles.
+One key idea of Pesin theory is that the hyperbolicity property is well defined also for non-autonomous linear approximations to smooth dynamical systems, so we look for this behavior on the level of derivative cocycles.
 This is the provided by the following concept.

 \begin{defn} $w \in M$ is a \emph{hyperbolic point} of the flow if

 \end{defn}

 \begin{lemma} The set of hyperbolic points $\cH(\varphi) = \{ w \in M \mid e_{\varphi}(w) > 0 \}$ is flow-invariant. \end{lemma}